lee-chaeeun/anom_app/README.md

 More plots could be added to display fscore and other metrics to compare different algorithms and their performance on the respective datasets.

+## Credits
+This repository is forked from https://github.com/astha-chem/mvts-ano-eval